 - It is a source of magnesium, which most people do not consume enough of

 Silicon dioxide, also known as silica, is another flow agent.
 It prevents ingredients from clumping together.
 Some consumers express concern that silica is harmful to the human body.
 Silica is non toxic if consumed by mouth. .
 Workers who perform sandblasting are exposed to aerosolized silica which then deposits in the lungs.

 But how much silica is safe?
-The recommended daily amount for silica is 9-14 milligrams, and the average American consumes 25-50 milligrams per day.
-Research shows that there is no need for concern because we don’t store silica that we eat is readily passed through the body or is flushed out by the kidneys.
+The recommended daily amount for silica is 9-14 milligrams7, and the average American consumes 25-50 milligrams per day8.
+Research shows that there is no need for concern because we don’t store silica that we eat is readily passed through the body or is flushed out by the kidneys9.
 Also, the FDA recognizes silica as a safe food additive.

 Additives You Should Avoid